-Furikake Salmon is a delicious and healthy recipe where salmon fillets are coated with a layer of Furikake seasoning and baked or air fried until cooked to perfection.
-Serve it with rice or wrap in nori sheets with rice to make sushi rolls.
-Here is how to make it.
+Furikake Salmon is a delicious and healthy recipe where salmon fillets are coated with a layer of Furikake seasoning and mayonnaise and baked or air fried until cooked to perfection.
+Make this fuss-free, umami-packed salmon dish in under 30 minutes.

-Furikake Salmon is nothing but salmon fillets coated with a layer of Japanese Furikake seasoning and then baked or air fried until cooked perfectly.
+Furikake Salmon with mayonnaise is nothing but salmon fillets coated with a layer of Japanese Furikake seasoning and mayonnaise and then baked or air fried until cooked perfectly.

-All you need is 4 ingredients and 15 minutes to bring this recipe together.
+All you need is 4 ingredients and 30 minutes to bring this umami packed, fuss-free recipe together.